Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Changing the fluid in self-contained systems frequently and cleaning the units regularly can prevent inadvertent use of contaminated fluid.
 Refer to the manufacturer's instructions for further details.
 Even in plumbed eyewash stations, the water may contain contaminants such as rust, scale and chemicals.
 Systems should be flushed and cleaned regularly.

-Studies have shown that despite the 15-minute flushing requirement, users usually flush exposed body parts five minutes or less.
+Studies have shown that despite a general minimum of 15-minute flushing time being recommended, users usually flush exposed body parts five minutes or less.
 The reasons were always related to the extreme discomfort users experienced using cold water.
-In cold climates the water temperature in indoor plumbed systems can be in the 2-7°C (35-45°F) range.
+In cold climates, the water temperature in indoor plumbed systems can be in the 2-7°C (35-45°F) range.

 Portable, self-contained eyewash stations have a limited amount of fluid.
 As a result, maintenance is critical to ensure that units are fully charged at all times.